DaveCThompson/HUE9000/docs/JAVASCRIPT_MODULE_REFERENCE.md

 #### `resistiveShutdownController.js`
 *   **@module resistiveShutdownController:** Orchestrates the resistive shutdown sequence.
-*   **Core Responsibilities:** Listens for `resistiveShutdownStage` changes in `appState` and triggers all corresponding UI effects (terminal messages, lens animations, button flickers).
+*   **Core Responsibilities:** Exposes a `handlePowerOffClick` method—called from `main.js`—to initiate or advance the shutdown sequence.
+It then listens for `resistiveShutdownStage` changes in `appState` to trigger all corresponding UI effects (terminal messages, lens animations, button flickers).

 #### `sidePanelManager.js`
 *   **@module sidePanelManager:** Manages the UI and interactions for the left and right side panels.